 That is why how we clean matters!
-Now more than ever, India's wetlands and water bodies are getting contaminated and polluted by the detergents we use to clean homes.
-An alarming example is the households of 148 villages situated on the banks of Hindon and Krishna rivers in Uttar Pradesh.
-At least one member in every household is said to be suffering from cancer and bone deformities.
-What do the rivers have to do with this?
-Sadly, the Hindon and Krishna have become rivers of poison, as sewage from households in cities (which include strong detergents) and effluents from industries have combined with the once-pristine waters to create a toxic cocktail that is life-threatening for the villagers and the food chain.
+Now more than ever, India's wetlands and water bodies are getting contaminated and polluted by the detergents we use to clean.
+An alarming example is the households of 148 villages situated on the banks of Hindon and Krishna rivers in Uttar Pradesh suffer from cancer and bone deformities–At least one member in every household.
+The Hindon and Krishna have become rivers of poison, as sewage from households (which include strong detergents) and effluents from industries have combined with the once-pristine waters to create a toxic cocktail that is life-threatening for the villagers and the food chain.
 An action plan prepared for the rejuvenation of the Hindon revealed that 595.6 million liters per day (MLD) of sewage and 78.4 MLD of industrial effluents drained into the Hindon.
 What is more disturbing is that these toxins have now percolated into groundwater and the water of wells and hand pumps have become poisonous too.

 In response, India's National Green Tribunal has now asked the Uttar Pradesh government to expedite the process of providing piped water to the villages by December 2020.
 However, it could be too little too late, as the toxic water hydrates farmlands across the region, thereby infusing poisonous chemicals into the food chain as well.
 Moreover, it is not just about humans.
 These toxic waters are harming our aquatic animals and plants.